 [3-3-14] Either person may sign for mail addressed to one person in care of another.

 9.0 Adult Signature

-[3-3-14] Adult Signature service provides electronic confirmation of the delivery or attempted delivery of the mailpiece and signature of the recipient, who is 21 years of age or older.
+[12-8-14] [3-3-14] Adult Signature is subject to the basic standards in 1.0; see 1.4.1 for eligible matter.
+Adult Signature service provides electronic confirmation of the delivery or attempted delivery of the mailpiece and signature of the recipient, who must be 21 years of age or older.
 Prior to delivery, the recipient must furnish proof of age via a driver's license, passport, or other government-issued photo identification that lists age or date of birth.
-The USPS maintains a record of delivery (including the addressee's signature) for two years.
+The USPS maintains a record of delivery (including the recipient’s signature) for two years.
 The Adult Signature options are:

 a.
 Adult Signature Required — provides delivery to a person who is 21 years of age or older.
 Upon delivery, an adult who is 21 years of age or older must provide one of the forms of identification listed above and provide a signature for receipt of the mailpiece.

 b.
 Adult Signature Restricted Delivery—provides Adult Signature Required with the additional restriction of limiting delivery to a specific addressee or authorized agent who is 21 years of age or older.
 If the specific individual is not 21 years of age or older, the mailpiece will be returned to sender.